MatteoCe/ARMS_seasonal/README.md

 Please refer to the individual scripts for more detailed information and instructions on how to use them.

+## License

+You are free to modify and use this script in your projects.
+If you use this script, we kindly request you to cite our paper as follows:

+[Author(s)]: "Title of the Paper," Conference/Journal Name, Year.
+[DOI or URL](link to the paper)

 ## Contact

 Inquiries can be forwarded to matteocecchetto@gmail.com